DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 VMDQ and DCB Forwarding Sample Application
 ==========================================

-The VMDQ and DCB Forwarding sample application is a simple example of packet processing using the Intel® DPDK.
+The VMDQ and DCB Forwarding sample application is a simple example of packet processing using the DPDK.
 The application performs L2 forwarding using VMDQ and DCB to divide the incoming traffic into 128 queues.
 The traffic splitting is performed in hardware by the VMDQ and DCB features of the Intel® 82599 10 Gigabit Ethernet Controller.

 Overview
 --------

-This sample application can be used as a starting point for developing a new application that is based on the Intel® DPDK and uses VMDQ and DCB for traffic partitioning.
+This sample application can be used as a starting point for developing a new application that is based on the DPDK and uses VMDQ and DCB for traffic partitioning.

 The VMDQ and DCB filters work on VLAN traffic to divide the traffic into 128 input queues on the basis of the VLAN ID field and